-In this issue of TDIH, you can read about the famous Jim Corbett National Park, the first of its kind in India.
-National parks are important for the UPSC exam environment and ecology syllabus.
+In this article, you can read about the famous Jim Corbett National Park, the first of its kind in India.
+National parks are important for the IAS exam environment and ecology syllabus.

 India’s first national park, the Jim Corbett National Park was established in Nainital, Uttarakhand.